 CONTACT US:Email: paranaughtica@gmail.com Twitter: @paranaughtica Facebook: The Paranaughtica PodcastContact Cricket: Website: www.theindividuale.com Twitter: @Individualethe Hey there, Paranaughtics!Today, we’ll being going over the current disastrous bill that was recently pushed through UK law that is forcing people to show their identification to any THIRD PARTY who verifies that a person is ‘of age’, that is, over 18 years old.
 Or, they give you the option to do a face-scan and take whatever other bio-metrics they want from you.
 They doing this under the guise that it’s to save the children.
 Oh, how glory hath be.This isn’t to protect the children, it’s to control the internet, it’s to control you.
 Just the very fact that Queer Starmer, oh, I mean Keir Starmer, said to the people that if you are not ‘for’ this internet censorship (well, they don’t call it that, they call it protecting children – which it wont) that YOU are on the side of pedophiles, the likes of Jimmy Saville.
 They lie to you, constantly.
 At least there still some people out there that are going to just stand aside and do, and say, everything their bid daddy tells them.People – the government, they lie to you, daily.
 Quit putting up with this shit.
 They’re pushing their measures to other countries, some love it, some hate it, but in the end, those that hate it will “learn to love that they love it”.
 But it’s 1984.
 It’s dystopia.
 It’s Escape From Los Angeles and Escape From New York – both very good films.
 It’s One Player Game.
 It’s the world where you will end up having nothing – and liking it.
 It’s the world where you’ll end up having to eat zuhh bugs, and like it (since it’s all you’ve got).YOUR elected government officials are not trying to help you, sure, some of them make it seem like they are, but do you feel that your life has improved for the better over?
 Be honest.
 YOUR elected officials hate you, they despise you, they want you either in jail, in prison, or better yet, in the ground (or oceans/lakes/etc).
 Anyway, today, we are going over what is to be one of the worst roll-outs of authoritarian-tyrannical-dictatorship laws the world over.
 Sure, it starts in the UK with Queer Starmer, a sociopathic asshat who either loves to protect pedophiles or his is one – and my money is on the latter.
 We hope you enjoy the show!
 CHECK YOUR LOCAL WATER TREATMENT LEVELS: EWG Tap Water Database ***If you’d like to help out with a donation and you’re currently listening on Spotify, you can simply scroll down on my page and you’ll see a button to help us out with either a one-time donation or you can set up a monthly recurring donation. ko-fi.com/paranaughticapodcast Hosted on Acast.
 See acast.com/privacy for more information.

-So welcome to the last episode of the show on the free and open internet because it is getting locked down from here.
+So welcome to the last episode of the show on the free and open internet because it is getting locked down from here worldwide censorship the voice of Galatia is trying to speak and it she doesn't want anyone else to stop that the establishment's always right all the time.

-Keir Starmer is a god.
+Kir Starmer is a god.

-And you're just confused about their righteousness right now.
+about the righteousness right now.

-The great silencing.
+The great silence you're in.

 Unfortunately, it might just be bullshit.

-So, unfortunately, part of the voice of Galatia, which I think it's fitting because I came on here giving this scenario initially, and we're closing out the open internet with it now.
+So, unfortunately, part of the voice of Galatia, which I think is fitting because I came on here giving this scenario initially, and we're closing out the open internet with it now, the Galatia scenario involved essentially all of these digital products and everything coming together to form like this unified voice, which then becomes the voice of Galatia.

 And as I believe I should have mentioned before, if I haven't, it wasn't really going to work if other people are allowed to speak.